Impact of the COVID-19 pandemic on sports: Badminton

 Originally, all scheduled Badminton World Federation tournaments were suspended until 12 April due to coronavirus concerns.
-The affected tournaments are Swiss Open, India Open, Orléans Masters, Malaysia Open, and Singapore Open.
+The affected tournaments were Swiss Open, India Open, Orléans Masters, Malaysia Open, and Singapore Open.
 Previously the body had suspended the German Open and pushed the Lingshui China Masters from February to May 2020.
-The 2020 Thomas & Uber Cup was originally scheduled for 15–23 August, but on 29 April was postponed to 3–11 October after Denmark extended a ban on "larger gatherings" to 31 August.
+The 2020 Thomas & Uber Cup was originally scheduled for 15–23 August, but on 29 April it was postponed to 3–11 October after Denmark extended a ban on "larger gatherings" to 31 August.
 On 15 September, it was again postponed, and on 21 December, it was announced that the tournament would take place on 9–17 October 2021.

 In the end, all tournaments through 11 October were suspended, and World Rankings were frozen from 17 March 2020 to 2 February 2021.